ExxonMobil: Headquarters and offices

 ExxonMobil Building.
 Former ExxonMobil offices in Downtown Houston were vacated in early 2015.

 ExxonMobil's headquarters are located in the Spring, Texas area, a suburb of Houston.
 The ExxonMobil campus has a Spring post office address, and is adjacent to, but not in, the Spring census-designated place.
 Paul Takahashi of the Houston Chronicle described the headquarters as being in Spring.

 The headquarters was previously in Irving.
 The company decided to consolidate its Houston operations into one new campus located in northern Harris County and vacate its offices on 800 Bell St. which it had occupied since 1963.
 The decision came in 2022.
 The new operation complex includes twenty office buildings totaling 3000000 sqft, a wellness center, laboratory, and three parking garages.
 It is designed to house nearly 10,000 employees.

+In September 2025, ExonMobil announced a lay off of 2,000 workers globally as part of a restructuring plan.

+The Fife Ethylene Plant located in Scotland was announced to close.
+The production is expected to end in February 2026.

 Board of directors

 The current chairman of the board and CEO of ExxonMobil Corp. is Darren W. Woods.
 Woods was elected chairman of the board and CEO effective January 1, 2017, after the retirement of former chairman and CEO Rex Tillerson.
 Before his election as chairman and CEO, Woods was elected president of ExxonMobil and a member of the board of directors in 2016.

 As of 8 January 2025, the current ExxonMobil board members are: